 How will I be assessed?

-The GCSE is available at Higher tier (grades A*-D) and Foundation tier (grades C-G).
-The assessment consists of two exam papers each lasting one hour forty-five minutes which are taken at the end of Year 11.
+The GCSE is available at Higher tier (grades 3-9) and Foundation tier (grades 1-5).
+The assessment consists of three exam papers each lasting one hour thirty minutes which are taken at the end of Year 11.
 One exam paper is non-calculator.
 There is no controlled assessment.

 The Entry Level Certificate is assessed using a series of tasks which are completed during normal lessons.